manpreet1130/MIDAS-RA-Task2/README.md

 # MIDAS-RA-Task2
-This repository is a submission for the MIDAS Internship/RA Task 2021.
+This repository is a submission for the MIDAS Summer Internship/RA Task 2021.